 During his weight-loss journey, Patrick participated in an online support group, where he met his future wife from the England.
 Soon she is moving to Pensacola from the UK.

 The Sacred Heart Weight Loss Center in Pensacola, Florida specializes in treating obesity, especially those chronic health conditions.
 The doctors have extensive surgical expertise with many types of bariatric procedures, including gastric bypass, gastric sleeve and revisional procedures.
 By creating an individualized plan for both before and after your weight loss surgery, our patients experience successful, sustainable weight loss and can begin again to live their life to the fullest.
-To learn more, call 850-416-7546 and visit the Center for Surgical Weight Loss.
+To learn more, call 850-416-7546 and visit the Sacred Heart Surgical Weight Loss Center.

 The Sacred Heart Facebook page has more patient stories.
 Follow Us on Facebook